bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lambert.md

 * Lambert is best known, however, for his work on π.
 * However Lambert was the first to give a rigorous proof that π is irrational.
 * Wallisser shows that Lambert's proof is not only complete but is an outstanding mathematical achievement for its time.
-* In fact it was Pringsheim in 1898 who first noted that Lambert's proof was absolutely correct and exceptional for its time, since the expansion of the tangent function was not only written down formally, but also proved to be a convergent continued fraction.
+* It was Pringsheim in 1898 who first noted that Lambert's proof was absolutely correct and exceptional for its time, since the expansion of the tangent function was not only written down formally, but also proved to be a convergent continued fraction.
 * Also, remarkably, Lambert conjectured in this paper that eee and π are transcendental.
 * Lambert also made the first systematic development of hyperbolic functions.
 * Lambert is also important for his study of the trigonometry of triangles on surfaces, his work on perspective and cartography, as well as his contributions to the theory of probability.